Apple for Teachers

 Using iPads and MacBooks, teachers can increase the interaction among students.
 Apple has launched an Apple Teacher program which is a free professional learning program specially designed to support and celebrate mentors using Apple gadgets for teaching, learning, and growing more practical in today’s world.
 As a mentor or teacher, one can build amazing skills using iPadOS, MacOS that directly reflect students and increase the productivity rate for the good efforts they put in.

-“How to Sessions” at QuickTech
+“How to use” Sessions at QuickTech

 At QuickTech, we do provide sessions on “How to use Apple Products” and “How useful Apple Products are to Teachers”, where teachers are trained by our professional trainees.
 This program will impact the overall development of the school, teachers, and students where they can work together to establish a strong foundation.Teachers will be trained to use Apple apps like Pages, Keynote, Numbers, GarageBand, and iMovie to discover skills, ideas and inspire students to learn with deep understanding.
 Following are the Apps and features useful for Teachers.

 Multitasking App helps to work with multiple apps, the Dock and App switcher helps to quickly switch between apps, Slide Over and Split View allows to work with two apps at the same time.